 - Due to the Early Contract Involvement (ECI) process and front-end planning, the design was optimized for minimal waste and constructability.

-- Hatch led a redesign of the powerhouse superstructure to permit early enclosure to allow heating of concrete pours during the winter.
+- Redesign of the powerhouse superstructure to permit early enclosure to allow heating of concrete pours during the winter.

-- Hatch used a 3D data-centric model, which was used for constructability review ensuring that the design was understood by all contractors.
+- 3D data-centric model developed, which was used for constructability review ensuring that the design was understood by all contractors.
 This allowed the client and contractor to do 4D simulation to assess options and determine its commercial implications.
 Integrated together with the Primavera Schedule in P6 the model served as a 4D tool to verify construction planning, sequencing and schedule thereby identifying, eliminating, and minimizing risks with associated delays on the project.

-3 earthfill dams totaling 2.4 kilometers in length and 2 dykes totaling 22.3 kilometers in length
+- 3 earthfill dams totaling 2.4 km in length and 2 dykes totaling 22.3 km in length

 Services & technologies provided